Diomus terminatus

 Diomus terminatus is a species of lady beetle in the family Coccinellidae.
 It is found in throughout eastern North America.
+It has also been recorded from Bermuda.

+Description

 It is brown and oval-shaped, with a reddish tinge at the back portion of its elytra, and about 1.5 to 2 mm.
 It is covered in gold-colored setae, giving it a slightly hairy appearance.

+Biology

 Its prey likely includes aphids, scale, and mealybugs.